ktor-doc-jp/ktor-doc-jp/pages/features/websockets.md

 ## Usage
 {: #usage}

-Once installed, you can define `webSocket` routes for the [routing](/features/routing.html) feature:
+Once installed, you can define the `webSocket` routes for the [routing](/features/routing.html) feature:

-Instead of short-lived normal route handlers, webSocket handlers are meant to be long-lived.
+Instead of the short-lived normal route handlers, webSocket handlers are meant to be long-lived.
-And all the relevant WebSocket methods are suspend, so the function will be suspended in a non-blocking way while receiving or sending messages.
+And all the relevant WebSocket methods are suspended so that the function will be suspended in a non-blocking way while receiving or sending messages.

 `webSocket` methods receive a callback with a [WebSocketSession](#WebSocketSession)